RichieCahill/AVX2-bit-manipulation/README.md

 - This left shifts an AVX register n by s number of bits
 - The input are a __m256i and a int64_t

+Errors codes
+- 11 input was a negative number
+- 9 Please contact me i have no idea what you did and this shouldn't be possible

 ###	Logical Right Shift
 ```